-Summary: History of capitalism; history of innovation; consumer culture in comparative perspective; history of design, fashion, colour, and retailing.
+Summary: The history of business, society and culture; history of innovation; consumer culture in comparative perspective; history of design, fashion, colour, and retailing.

 Location: Michael Sadler Building

-She is an associate editor at the Journal of Design History (the top design history journal for the humanities) and a member of the editorial board of Enterprise and Society and History of Retailing and Consumption.
+She is an associate editor at the Journal of Design History, the top design history journal for the humanities.
+She also serves on the editorial boards of Enterprise and Society and History of Retailing and Consumption.

 Interests and Publications

 Professor Blaszczyk does research on the cultural history of business, with reference to design, fashion, colour, retailing, and advertising.
 Her work connects the history of the creative industries to big historical themes such as globalization, material life and social identity, and consumer culture.
 She also writes about connections between the chemical industry and the creative sector, and about the history of technology.
 Her books include:

 100 Years of Innovation: A Legacy of Pedagogy and Research.
 University of Delaware Chemical & Biomolecular Engineering (Lanham, MD: University of Delaware Press, and Rowman and Littlefield, 2014).